Course Name: Newton Commonwealth Golf Course

 History: Founded in 1897 as the 9-hole Commonwealth Club, the course was expanded and redesigned by Donald Ross in 1920.
 It remained private Chestnut Hill Country Club until the 1970s, when financial problems forced it to go public.
 It is currently run by the city of Newton, just minutes from Boston.

-Conditions: 6/10, some of the tee boxes (like the first) were pretty torn up, but the course itself was in fair shape.
-The fairways were green and while not speedy, the greens rolled true.
+Conditions: 6/10, Some of the tee boxes (like the first) are pretty torn up, but the course itself was in fair shape.
+The fairways are green and while not speedy, the greens roll true.

 Tee Par Yardage Rating Slope

 White 70 4992 65.3 116

 Red 70 4329 65.7 112

 Hole Descriptions: I only played the front 9, but it was enough to get a feel for the course.
 This course plays longer than the scorecard indicates, as severe elevation changes come into play on many holes.
 Newton Commonwealth feels extremely cramped, and many holes run on top of each other.